DanielSpaniel8/file-rift/README.md

 ```

 The files are split up into records, with each record following the pattern of tag, delimiter, data.
 The tag is the key for a record, and specifies what information that record represents.
 Tags should be surrounded by whitespace, but not quotes.
 The delimiter can be either `:` or `=`, but it is intirely optional.
 There are three main types of record: integer, float and string.
 These work the same as in pretty much any markup language.

 Integers are all decimal digits, no decimal points allowed. `0` `1500`
 Floats may have decimal points, but they don't have to. `0.0` `20`
 Strings are surrounded by single quotes `'` or double quotes `"`.

 ## Lua Chunks

-Scene and scl files often contain Lua chunks, which are represented like this:
+scene and scl files often contain Lua chunks, which are represented like this:
 ```
 main_chunk : $
 -- some lua here